busterbenson/public/book-of-beliefs.md

 We tend to build systems that converge on a single design over time \(see monocultures\) because they are predictable and efficient in a given environment.
 But environments change, and without the ability to predict how those changes will happen ahead of time, optionality is required even in the safest of environments.

-Posts about this topic: [Live like a hydra](https://medium.com/better-humans/c02337782a89).
+Posts about this topic: [Live Like a Hydra](https://medium.com/better-humans/c02337782a89).

 #### Poetic Naturalism